snuggg3/nimbus-ui/README.md

 - If `Default` is not provided, the first option is selected.
 - Clicking the label toggles the list open/close.
-- The list opens **upward** if there’s insufficient space below; otherwise downward.
+- The list opens **upward** if there's insufficient space below; otherwise downward.
-- Only one dropdown can be “active” at a time; opening a new one closes the previous.
+- Only one dropdown can be "active" at a time; opening a new one closes the previous.
 - `SetOptions(newOptions, keepSelection?)` on the handle can dynamically replace the option list.
 If `keepSelection` is false (default) and the current selection is no longer in the list, selection is cleared.

 **Example:**